Russian Military Build-up and Crisis in Belarus at the Center of Polish Strategic Concerns

 If Putin’s Russia manages to achieve some of its objectives in Ukraine by the use of brutal force, it could de facto upend the post-WWII world order, based on the UN Charter and a network of international conventions and institutions.
 A much more volatile Europe with…

-Audronius AZUBALIS (Lithuania) - DRAFT REPORT
+Audronius AZUBALIS (Lithuania)

 The accession of new members since the end of the Cold War reinforced NATO as the world’s most successful military alliance and the pillar of transatlantic security.
 The future membership of current NATO aspirants – Bosnia and Herzegovina, Georgia, Sweden and Ukraine…

-Ana-Maria CATAUTA (Romania) - DRAFT REPORT
+Ana-Maria CATAUTA (Romania) - REPORT

 While rightly focused on the immediate task of helping Ukraine to prevail in Russia’s unjust and brutal war, the Allies must not lose sight of the systemic, long-term challenge an authoritarian and revisionist China poses to Allies’ interests, security and values as it…